brandonchinn178/aeson-schemas/DEVELOPER.md

 developers or adding Haddock docs for functionality exposed in Haddock.

 Changes that affect users should be mentioned in `CHANGELOG.md`.
-When doing so, add an entry under under the `Upcoming` header containing:
+When doing so, add an entry under under the `Unreleased` header containing:
 * A description of the change
 * The type of change (breaking, bugfix, etc.)
 * If applicable,